 - The child is aged 0– 3 years

-- The child’s development is delayed by at least 6 months in two or more areas of development, such as:
+- The child’s development is delayed by at least 6 months in two or more areas of development.

-- The child’s parent/carer must agree to be available to meet the Portage teacher on a regular basis.
+- The child’s parent/carer must be available to meet the Portage teacher on a regular basis.

-Note: If a child attends an early years setting for 10 hours a week or more this may affect the type of support Portage is able to offer.
-This will be discussed during the initial visit or when the child takes up their place in a setting.
+Note: If a child attends an early years setting for more than15 hours a week, this may affect the type of support Portage is able to offer.

 Requests for Portage involvement can be made for children aged from birth to 3 years who have/are expected to have a delay of at least 6 months in two or more areas of development.